zuozhenggh/learning-library/data-management-library/goldengate/migrate-oracle-atp/migration/migration.md

 ## **Step 1**: Log in to GoldenGate deployment

 1. Click the left-top hamburger icon, navigate to **Oracle Database** and choose **GoldenGate**.
 The page will list all available GoldenGate deployment.
-Click on **HOL_GG_Service**, this is what terraform has been created in the first lab.
+Click on HOL_GG_Service, this is what terraform has been created in the first lab.

 	![](/images/3.goldengate.png)

-2. Then now click on **Launch Console** button, this will open in a new tab.
+2. Then click on **Launch Console** button, this will open in a new tab.

 	![](/images/3.goldengate_0.png)